-3.3.02 Kill Switch
+3.3.03 Kill Switch

-For safety reasons, the robot must have an easily identifiable and accessible ON/OFF kill switch.
-The kill switch must be connected to the circuit such that it kills the robot's 12V-circuit when the switch is pushed down, not pulled.
+For safety reasons, the robot must have an easily identifiable and accessible ON/OFF red kill switch.
+The kill switch must be connected to the circuit such that it kills the robot's 12V circuit when the switch is pushed down, not pulled.
 The kill switch that must be used on all robots is the NPB22-J, or a switch deemed equivalent by CRC Robotics.
+If any other switches of the same type are used on the robot, they cannot be red.

-3.3.03 Fuse
+3.3.04 Fuse

-All robots must have a fuse (single usage or reusable) between the 12V batteries and the power motors.
+All robots must have a fuse (single usage or reusable) between the 12V batteries and the kill switch.
 The total 12V battery output must be limited to 30A.

-3.3.04 Safety Specification Scheme
+3.3.05 Safety Specification